jphaugla/datastax-bank-techday/streaming/README.md

 Delete the topic.
 (Note: The server.properties file must contain `delete.topic.enable=true` for this to work)

-  * `kafka-topics.sh --zookeeper localhost:2181 --delete --topic customer`
+  * `kafka-topics.sh --zookeeper localhost:2181 --delete --topic transaction`

 Show all of the messages in a topic from the beginning

-  * `kafka-console-consumer.sh --zookeeper localhost:2181 --topic customer --from-beginning`
+  * `kafka-console-consumer.sh --zookeeper localhost:2181 --topic transaction --from-beginning`

 #Getting Started with Local DSE/Cassandra

-see README in github home directory for this information
+see README in github home directory for this information this streaming demo builds on having the tables created and the jetty server running for the API call from the home README.md

 ###To build the demo

-    to do standalone spark switch the build.sbt to build.sbt.spark2 otherwise, this is set up for embedded datastax

   * Navigate to the root directory of the project where you downloaded
   * Build the Producer with this command: